Rick-Anderson/Report/kt.md

 Name:  "dotnet/docs <Month> sprint"  I include the dotnet/docs prefix because the new projects are org-wide
 Template: Backlog.
-Columns: Remove the following columns:
+Columns:
-	"no status"
-	"new"
 	"backlog"
-	We use "ready", "in progress", "in review" and "done" Settings/Project settings: Update the description and default reviewer.
-Reviewer moves down one row from the previous month.
-(2 rows when the reviewer would be the author)
+	We use "ready", "in progress", "in review" and "done" `next` Settings/Project settings: Update the description and default reviewer. ~Reviewer moves down one row from the previous month.
+(2 rows when the reviewer would be the author)~
-Settings/Manage access: Invite the "docs" and "docs-write" GitHub teams.
-Give them "write" access.
+Settings/Manage access: Entire org has write access, that's all that's needed.
 Settings/Workflows: By default all workflows are off.
 Turn them all on.
 If the destination "status" has a red background, update the column to one of the configured columns.
-Go to https://github.com/dotnet/docs/projects , select "Add project" and add the new project to the Quick access for our repo.
+Go to [projects](https://github.com/dotnet/AspNetCore.Docs/projects) , select "Add project" and add the new project to the Quick access for our repo.

 Finally, email "dotnetossadmin@microsoft.com" and request that the project be moved from private to public.
 (New projects are private, and it requires an org admin to make them public.)